 - Develop novel methods for the quantification of enteric viruses in environmental matrixes.

-- Identify and quantify harmful viruses in the Conwy catchment, using water, sediment, wastewater and shellfish samples.
+- Identify and quantify harmful viruses in catchments, using water, sediment, wastewater and shellfish samples.

 - Assess the infectivity of viruses.

-- Model viral movement in the Conwy river and estuarine.
+- Model viral movement in the riverine and estuarine environments.

 - Improve current risk assessment for waterborne viruses.